AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

   ![scheduling_contours.png](assets/scheduling-contours-350x139.png)

 * The Edit Task or Edit Issue dialog box.
-  When you modify user allocations from a Edit Task or Issue dialog box (as described in [Manage allocation percentage on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-percentage-on-tasks.md)), you can define allocations for the task or issue only as a whole for each user.
+  When you modify user allocations from a Edit Task or Issue dialog box (as described in [Manage user or role allocation percentage on tasks](../../manage-work/tasks/assign-tasks/manage-allocation-percentage-on-tasks.md)), you can define allocations for the task or issue only as a whole for each user.
 If you want to manage those allocations on a per-day basis, you must modify the allocations in the Scheduling timeline, as described in the [Modify user allocations](#modify-user-allocations) section in this article.

   >[!IMPORTANT]
   >